redox-os/orbtk-book/src/ch02-09-crate-widgets.md

 First, the inside the source code that takes your `view` needs to call the `widget!` macro.
 This macro automatically implements the `Widget` trait.
-When instantiated, it will inherits all default properties from a base widget, which gets you started with consistent preset values.
+When instantiated, it will inherit all default properties from a base widget, which gets you started with consistent preset values.

-The syntax of this macro call will require you, to select
+The syntax of this macro call will require you to select

 * the desired `view-name` (e.g: "NavigationView")
 * optional: the name of the associated `state-structure` (e.g: